jeffreyhwatson/online_outcomes/README.md

 A Chi-Squared test was performed, and it was found that education level and outcome are not independent (p value=2.4827414817328365e-198).
 In general, Distinction and Pass vary directly with education level.
 The higher the student's education level, the more likely the student is to pass or pass with distinction.
 Conversely, Withdrawn and Fail vary inversely with education.
 In general, the lower the student's education level the more likely the student is to fail or withdraw.

-**Education level has a small, statistically significant effect student outcomes.**
+**Education level has a small, statistically significant effect on student outcomes.**

 **V = 0.10148164448653103**